kirbysayshi/node-ddd-jquery/README.md

 - [x] Bump package.json patch version.
 - [x] Sanity check: ensure that a few files are present (jquery.js, core.js, sizzle.js, etc), and that build info in package.json matches `require('./core').fn.jquery`.

-developing
+Developing
 ----------

 Pretty simple actually.
 To avoid conflicts, all scripts specific to this package are in `_` prefixed folders.
 There is also an `npm run clean` command that will delete everything in the repo that is not explicitly tracked by git (excluding the `node_modules` folder).

 Github does rate limit, so keep in mind if constantly testing.

-to release a new version
+To Release a New Nersion
 ------------------------

 This is as much a reminder to me as information for all to understand.